mapillary/mapillary_tools/README.md

 ### Examples

 #### Process Images
-The command below pocess all images in the directory and its sub-directories.
+The command below processes all images in the directory and its sub-directories.
 It will update the images with Mapillary-specific metadata in the image EXIF for the user with user name `mapillary_user`.
 It requires that each image in the directory contains `capture time` and `GPS`.

  ```bash
 mapillary_tools process --import_path "path/to/images" --user_name "mapillary_user"